International-Data-Spaces-Association/ids-specification/README.md

 ## Introduction

-Sharing data between autonomous entities requires the provision of metadata to facilitate the transfer of assets by making use of a data transfer (or application layer) protocol.
+Sharing data between autonomous entities requires the provision of metadata to facilitate the transfer of datasets by making use of a data transfer (or application layer) protocol.
 The __Dataspace Protocol__ defines how this metadata is provisioned:

-1. How data assets are deployed as [DCAT Catalogs](https://www.w3.org/TR/vocab-dcat-3/) and usage control is expressed as [ODRL Policies](https://www.w3.org/TR/odrl-model/).
+1. How data datasets are deployed as [DCAT Catalogs](https://www.w3.org/TR/vocab-dcat-3/) and usage control is expressed as [ODRL Policies](https://www.w3.org/TR/odrl-model/).
 2. How contract agreements that govern data usage are syntactically expressed and electronically negotiated.
-3. How data assets are accessed using data transfer protocols.
+3. How datasets are accessed using data transfer protocols.

 These specifications build on protocols located in the [ISO OSI   model (ISO/IEC 7498-1:1994)](https://www.iso.org/standard/20269.html) layers, like HTTPS.
 The purpose of this specification is to define interactions between systems independent of such protocols, but describing how to implement it in an unambiguous and extensible way.